propfeds/terminal-blues/readme.md

 - Windows, Mac, Linux: Copy/cut the gfx folder inside the desired variant to your POWDER directory.
 - Handheld versions: You'll need to compile the game with this tileset included.

-**3.** Extra options: Found inside each variant.
+**3.** Options: Found inside each variant.
 Override the bmp files in the gfx folder inside POWDER directory to apply.
 - equipment: Will display worn equipment on the @ tile.

 **4.** Apply: Within POWDER, go to Options > Tiles > From Disk.

-**5.** Extra fonts: Custom fonts are available with the release.
+**5.** Fonts: Custom fonts are available with the release.
 Head to Options > Fonts.
 - Brass: Not really a custom font, but a different texture of a regular font.
 - Classic: Replaced by Blightbulb, a self-made font.
 - Heavy (listed in Options as Light, damn Jeff): Replaced by the font of Minecraft.